pH-7/Download-Simply-Videos-From-YouTube/readme.md

    - Multiple videos: All saved to the same output directory
 6. Provide a detailed summary of successful and failed downloads

-**Features:**
+**🌟 Key Features:**
-- ✨ Support for single videos, playlists, and **multiple URLs simultaneously**
+- ✨ Support for single videos, playlists, and **multiple URLs simultaneously** (including multiple playlists)
 - 🎥 High-quality video and audio downloads (up to 1080p)
-- 📁 Organized folder structure
+- 📁 Organized folder structure with smart playlist handling
-- ⚡ **Unlimited concurrent downloading**, ideal for super-fast batch video downloads
+- ⚡ **Unlimited concurrent downloading** for videos and playlists - ideal for super-fast batch downloads
 - 🔄 Format conversion to MP4
 - 🛡️ Error handling and recovery with detailed reporting
 - 📊 Download progress tracking and summary reports